Do I need a Solicitor?

 What timeframes affect your claim?

-The FCA has paused motor finance complaints from the statutory 8-week deadline until on or after 4th December 2025 whilst they examine the issue of car finance sales that involved commission.
-Avita Legal can still lodge a complaint on your behalf but may not receive a response until after the FCA has completed its review.
-The FCA is now consulting on a free consumer redress scheme.
-Eligibility and outcomes depend on individual circumstances and proper investigation.
+The FCA has paused the investigation of motor finance complaints (from the usual 8-week deadline) whilst they examine the issue of car finance sales that involved commission.
+This is currently until 4th December 2025 however, the FCA is now consulting on extending this until 31 July 2026.
+Avita Legal can still submit a complaint on your behalf but may not receive a response until after this.